polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 | **Package** | FCVG484                            | FCVG484                         | FCG1152   | FCSG325       |

 > [!NOTE]
-> The Icicle Kit ES and production boards use the same Icicle Kit build configuration because the
+> The Icicle Kit ES and production boards use the same `Icicle-Kit-*` build configurations.
+The
-> bare-metal projects use the same `<project-root>/src/boards/icicle-kit-es` configuration for both
+> bare-metal projects also use the same `<project-root>/src/boards/icicle-kit-es` configuration for
-> devices.
+> both devices.
 However, you must select the external tool launcher with the correct programming
 > arguments.
 The ES launcher uses `--die MPFS250T_ES --package FCVG484`, while the production
 > launcher uses `--die MPFS250T --package FCVG484`.
 The die differs between the boards, but the
 > package is the same.